Flag dispute: German identity between pride and division!

 The debate about pride and nationalism

-social division and identity issues
+Social division and questions of identity

-mdr reports on the longing for national symbols.
+MDR reports on the longing for national symbols.

-Rnd addresses the challenges of the national stump.
+RND addresses the challenges of national pride.

 bpb discusses the influence of reunification on national identity.